 - BLTouch is probing outside the bed or too far from the edges: Adjust the probe offsets (Configuration -> Advanced settings -> Probe Offsets )

 - Why not use the ENDSTOP_INTERRUPTS feature?
 Bigtreetech did not enabled this feature in the original firmware.
-I am still trying to figure out the reason for that and I am still not familiar with this processor model.
+I am still trying to figure out the reason for that.

 If you have problems compiling the firmware...